cucumber/cucumber-android/README.md

 # Cucumber-Android

 This project implements Android support for Cucumber-JVM.
-It allows running cucumber tests with Android Test Orchestrator and using sharding
+It allows running cucumber tests with Android Test Orchestrator and using sharding.

+NOTE: Although minSdkVersion for 'cucumber-android' is 14 it requires Java 7 language features and minimum Android API level 19.
+This is done purposely to allow using cucumber in apps with lower minSdk (to avoid compile errors) but tests should be run on devices with API >= 19

 ## Developers